Moriya Station

 Moriya Station (守谷駅, Moriya-eki) is a junction passenger railway station in the city of Moriya, Ibaraki, Japan, operated by the private railway operator Kantō Railway and the third-sector railway operating company Metropolitan Intercity Railway Company.

 Lines

 Moriya Station is served by the Tsukuba Express (Station No. 15) and is located 37.7 km from the official terminus of the line at Akihabara Station.
 It is also served by the Jōsō Line, and is located 9.6 km from the official starting point of that line at Toride Station.

 Station layout

 Kantō Railway layout

 The Jōsō Line platforms are ground-level and consists of two island platforms serving four tracks, with an elevated station building located at a right angle above the tracks and platforms.

 Kantō Railway platforms

 Metropolitan Intercity Railway layout

 The Tsukuba Express platforms are elevated and consist of two island platforms serving four tracks, with the station building located underneath.

 Metropolitan Intercity Railway

+Until passing facilities were put into service on 17 March 2018, Platform 2 was an arrivals-only platform.